twbarber/cash-register/README.md

 ## Project Thoughts
 Thoughts on the problem, and some things I considered but decided were out of scope.
-- Change making algorithm will offer change using the least amt of billsForChange.
+- Change making algorithm will offer change using the least amount of bills.
 Always.
     We hit the 20's, 10's, 5's, 2's, and 1's in that order.
 - A weighting algorithm could be implemented if we have a lot for of one bill than another.
-- No billsForChange were given when asking for change, so the money that's taken is never replenished.
+- No bills were given when asking for change, so the money that's taken is never replenished.
 - No exchange rate was taken into account, which makes sense for making change.

 ### Example Usage